highfidelity/hifi-docs-grav-content/03.create/04.entities/05.material-entity/docs.md

 ## Generate a Material Entity

-To add a material to your object in High Fidelity:
-* You need to specify the material data in a JSON file.
-OR
-* Add material data directly into the **Create** Tools app.
+To add a material to your object in High Fidelity, you need to specify the material data in a JSON file or add the material directly into the **Create** app.
 At this time, we have no way to automatically generate a JSON file with another tool, and you will need to write your own JSON file.

 >>>>>We are aware of the difficulties involved in converting your material data to a JSON file and are working on making the process easier for our users.
 In the meantime, we recommend embedding your material data in your models as FBX files if you are facing difficulties generating a .JSON file.